tysmitht/Python/Day13InputGenerator/readme.md

-Requirements:
+# Requirements:

 Numpy - My version was 1.19.5

 Pygame - My version was 2.0.1

-Usage:
+# Usage:

 run input_maker.py.py

-Output is located at Output/<text chosen>.txt
+Output is located at Output/"text chosen".txt

 This can be fed directly into a solver for day 13.2

-Changing font type:
+# Changing font type:

 Add the ttf file to the Fonts directory.